da Vinci® General Surgery Procedures

 da Vinci Surgery

-Minimally invasive da Vinci Surgery offers patients another surgical option. da Vinci surgeons operate through a few small incisions - similar to traditional laparoscopy.
-However, the da Vinci System features a magnified 3D high-definition vision system and special wristed instruments that bend and rotate far greater than the human wrist.
-As a result, da Vinci enables your surgeon to operate with enhanced vision, precision, dexterity and control.
+Using the da Vinci® Surgical System, surgeons operate through a few small incisions - similar to traditional laparoscopy.
+The da Vinci System provides your surgeon with a 3D HD view inside your body. da Vinci has special wristed instruments that bend and rotate far greater than the human wrist.
+As a result, da Vinci enables your surgeon to operate with enhanced vision, precision and control.

 da Vinci General Surgery procedures include: